Nikolay Buchholtz: Biography

 Now he in the first place is remembered as the author of Basic course of theoretical mechanics textbook, which was first published in 1932 and for many years had been the primary book on the topic of theoretical mechanics for Soviet students.

 He lived in Moscow, in Plotnikov Lane, 20.
-He was a parishioner and altarpiece of St. Nicholas Church of the Carpenters in Moscow.
+He was a parishioner and altarpiece of the St. Nicholas Church of the Carpenters in Moscow.
 Nikolay Buchholtz died on 13 December 1943 and was buried at Novodevichy Cemetery in Moscow.